AnshumanTripathi/anshumantripathi.github.io/content/blog/setup-terraform.md

 Terraform Cloud solves all of these problems by providing a managed solution for state management which helps in collaboration.
 [Terraform cloud is free for upto an organization with 5 users with full API access](https://www.hashicorp.com/products/terraform/pricing) and unlimited organization which makes it perfect to use as a playground to learn Terraform without going into the complexity of setting up buckets for remote state management.

-# Setting up a Terraform workspace
+# Setting up a Terraform workspace for Google Cloud

 * Create a GCP project.
     ```shell